On Realization of Intelligent Decision-Making in the Real World: A Foundation Decision Model Perspective

-With the development of pre-trained foundation models, FDM are further equipped with the ability to interact with multi-modal environment.
-Recently, research on autonomous IDM in multi-modal virtual environments~\cite{gan2020look} has gradually emerged, especially in visual navigation and object manipulation.
-In April 2022, the Google Robotics team released SayCan~\cite{ahn2022can}.
-SayCan robots generate sub-task instructions for a given task using a natural language pre-trained model and then performs corresponding actions according to the sub-task to complete the task goal.
-In such a way, SayCan robots are able to solve tasks given natural language descriptions through visual perception in real environments.
-Gato~\cite{reed2022generalist}, launched by DeepMind in June 2022, unifies multi-step decision-making tasks, multi-round dialogues, and image-text generation tasks into a transformer-based autoregressive problem, and has achieved good results in over 600 tasks , which preliminarily verifies the potential of multi-modal pre-trained foundation models on agent learning tasks.
-In July 2022, based on the open-world game Minecraft~\cite{perez2019multi}, NVIDIA's newly released MineDojo~\cite{fan2022minedojo} provides multi-modal data such as game videos, Wikipedia, and forum pages, and creates thousands of single-agent tasks at the same time.
-Based on the CLIP pre-training model~\cite{radford2021learning}, MineDojo conducts comparative learning on the video-text pair dataset and trains a zero-shot prediction model of the correlation between natural language targets and environmental visual states.
+With the development of pre-trained foundation models, FDM is further equipped to interact with multi-modal environments.
+Research on autonomous IDM in multi-modal virtual environments~\citep{gan2020look} has emerged, particularly in visual navigation and object manipulation.
+In April 2022, the Google Robotics team released SayCan~\citep{ahn2022can}.
+SayCan robots generate sub-task instructions for a given task using a natural language pre-trained model and perform corresponding actions based on the sub-task to complete the goal.
+Thus, SayCan robots can solve tasks given natural language descriptions through visual perception in real environments.
+Gato~\citep{reed2022generalist}, launched by DeepMind in June 2022, unifies multi-step decision-making tasks, multi-round dialogues, and image-text generation tasks into a transformer-based autoregressive problem, achieving promising results in over 600 tasks.
+This preliminarily verifies the potential of multi-modal pre-trained foundation models for agent learning tasks.
+In July 2022, based on the open-world game Minecraft~\citep{perez2019multi}, NVIDIA's MineDojo~\citep{fan2022minedojo} provides multi-modal data, such as game videos, Wikipedia, and forum pages, and creates thousands of single-agent tasks.
+MineDojo leverages the CLIP pre-training model~\citep{radford2021learning} to conduct comparative learning on video-text pair datasets and train a zero-shot prediction model of the correlation between natural language targets and environmental visual states.